noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - dev server is built-in and pre-configured vault server
   - not secure, in memory storage by default, and vault is unsealed
 - use cases: dev, testing,
-- e.g. `entrypoint: vault server -dev`
+- docker `entrypoint: vault server -dev`
   - `-dev`
     - Vault runs in-memory and starts unsealed.
 As the name implies, do not run "dev" mode in production.
   - `-dev-listen-address=<string>`